ibanez-comvex/digima-design-system/docs/components/avatars.md

 ## Avatar Groups

-Avatar can be grouped together in a stacked.
-When a stacked group contain more than 6 avatars, 5 are shown, the rest are represented by a number display on the sixth one.
+Avatar can be grouped together in a stacked when there is limited space available.
+If a stacked group contain more than 6 avatars, 5 are shown, the rest are represented by a number.
 Hovering an avatar should display the corresponding user name.

 {% include images.html caption="Example of stacked avatars" name="group-avatars-5" invisionID="360180768" %}